top of page

 4 min read

-I interview a lot of candidates on a regular basis, and one of my favourite questions to ask is:
+I interview a lot of candidates regularly, and one of my favourite questions to ask is:

 “Why do you want to work here?”

-Or in the case of recruiting for my client, “Why do you want to work for our client?”
-I usually receive a wide range of responses from those who do a great deal of research and have a clear career path to those who do enough research to get by with an acceptable answer.
-But the answer that most surprises me is when candidates say they know little about my company or my client's company, simply because they have been too busy to do the research and have no sense of what path their career is following.
+Or, in the case of recruiting for my client, “Why do you want to work for our client?”
+I usually receive a range of responses, from those who do a great deal of research and have a clear career path to those who do enough research to get by with an acceptable answer.

-I have had candidates tell me directly on occasion that they have been too busy or haven't had time to do their homework but usually, it's said in a diplomatic way with candidates flipping back the question to me:
+I have had candidates tell me directly occasionally that they have been too busy or haven't had time to do their homework.
+Still, usually, it's said diplomatically with candidates flipping back the question to me:

 “I haven't had a chance to review the job description in detail or find out much about your company, and I was hoping you could tell me more?”